simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_horizontal.md

 ## Module summary

-Path data class implementation for the svg's `horizontal line` (H).
+This module is for the SVG's `horizontal line` (H) data class implementation.

 ## `PathHorizontal` class docstring